Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Find and edit Autostart in the Windows 10 Settings app (new Control Panel)

-Since Windows 10, there is a new "Settings" app that allows you to disable autostart programs.
+Since Windows 10, there has been a new "Settings" app that you can use to switch off autostart programs.
 We'll tell you how to do this to speed up your PC:

-3. Now it's getting exciting: To speed up the PC and switch off autostart programs, go through the list step by step and set the switch to the right of the entry on.
+3. Now it's getting exciting: To speed up the PC and disable autostart programs, go through the list step by step and turn the switch to the right of the entry on.

 4. The same applies here: only switch off programs that you really know what you are doing.
 In many cases, a quick Google search will also help.
-As a general rule, you can't go wrong.
-If you deactivate an autostart program, you can quickly reactivate it in the event of a problem.
+The general rule is: you can't go wrong.
+If you disable an autostart program, you can quickly reactivate it in the event of a problem.
 See also the next chapter!

 Is switching off autostart programs dangerous?